tropper26/Autonomous-Driving-Simulation-Environment/README.rst

 3. Once you've finished creating the road network, export the map to an .XODR format: Click the "Export" button in the top right corner (Screenshot - 1.4).
 You will receive a confirmation of your export  (Screenshot - 1.5)

-4. All exported maps will be saved in the <ADSE/Unity Map Editor_Data/Maps> directory
+4. All exported maps will be saved in the <Maps> directory

 .. list-table::
    :widths: 100